Primary Hypersomnia

 Hypersomnolence is an idiopathic disorder.
 Although head injury or viral infections can cause a disorder resembling primary hypersomnia, the true causes for most cases remain unknown.
 No genetic, environmental, or other predisposition has been identified.[5]
 Rye et al postulated that there is a naturally occurring “somnogen” in the CSF of those with hypersomnolence that potentiated the inhibitory effects of GABAA in an in vitro setting.[47]

 Excessive daytime sleepiness has been described in a subset of patients following viral illnesses such as Guillain-Barré syndrome, hepatitis, mononucleosis, and atypical viral pneumonia.
-Familial cases associated with HLA-Cw2, -Cw3, -DR5, -DR11, -DQ1, and –DQ3 genotypes have also been reported, and it is known that there are overlapping features found in both idiopathic hypersomnia and narcolepsy, though no consistent findings are agreed upon.
-HLA typing does not currently play a role in diagnosis of idiopathic hypersomnia.[13, 36, 40, 41, 42, 63] However, the majority of patients diagnosed with idiopathic hypersomnia have neither a positive family history nor a past medical history of viral illnesses.
+Familial cases associated with HLA-Cw2, -Cw3, -DR5, -DR11, -DQ1, and –DQ3 genotypes have also been reported, and it is known that there are overlapping features found in both idiopathic hypersomnia and narcolepsy, though no consistent findings have been reported.
+As a result, HLA typing does not currently play a role in diagnosis of idiopathic hypersomnia.[48, 49, 50, 51, 52, 16] Of note, the majority of patients diagnosed with idiopathic hypersomnia have neither a positive family history nor a past medical history of viral illnesses.

-A recent study highlighted expression dynamics of circadian clock genes in dermal fibroblasts, in which 10 patients with idiopathic hypersomnia were compared to healthy controls.
-They found the rhythmically expressed BMAL1, PER1, and PER2 were expressed less in cells from idiopathic hypersomnia patients over two circadian periods, and that the overall BMAL1 expression was reduced significantly.[43, 63]
+A study in which 10 patients with idiopathic hypersomnia were compared to healthy controls highlighted expression dynamics.
+The researchers found that the rhythmically expressed circadian clock genes BMAL1, PER1, and PER2 were expressed less in the dermal fibroblasts from idiopathic hypersomnia patients over two circadian periods, and that the overall BMAL1 expression was reduced significantly.[53, 16]

-In experimental animal studies, destruction of the nonadrenergic neurons of the rostral third of the locus ceruleus complex has produced hypersomnia.
-While trauma has been associated with excessive daytime sleepiness in a case series, cerebrospinal fluid (CSF) analysis for specific neurotransmitter metabolites did not differentiate patients with posttraumatic excessive daytime sleepiness from patients with narcolepsy or other patients with excessive daytime sleepiness.[14]
-Injury to the adrenergic neurons at the bundle of isthmus has led to hypersomnia associated with a proportional increase of both NREM and REM sleep.[15]
+In experimental animal studies, destruction of the noradrenergic neurons of the rostral third of the locus ceruleus complex resulted in hypersomnia.
+In a case series, trauma has been associated with excessive daytime sleepiness; however, CSF analysis for specific neurotransmitter metabolites did not differentiate patients with posttraumatic excessive daytime sleepiness from patients with narcolepsy or other patients with excessive daytime sleepiness.[54]
+Injury to the adrenergic neurons at the bundle of isthmus has led to hypersomnia associated with a proportional increase of both NREM and REM sleep.[55]
+Decreased dopamine and indoleacetic acid levels have been found in both narcolepsy and idiopathic hypersomnia patients.[56, 16]

 This evidence suggests the possibility of aminergic arousal system dysfunction in idiopathic hypersomnia.
-Feline studies have shown hypersomnia and monoamine dysregulation can be induced reproducibly via lesioning of the ascending noradrenergic pathways.[45, 63]
+Feline studies have shown hypersomnia and monoamine dysregulation can be induced reproducibly via lesioning of the ascending noradrenergic pathways.[57, 16]

 Evidence suggests that a dopamine system dysfunction may occur in narcolepsy, while a similar malfunction of the norepinephrine system may occur in idiopathic hypersomnia.
 Decreased CSF histamine levels have been reported in primary hypersomnia, as well as in narcolepsy, but not in non-CNS hypersomnias, suggesting that histamine may be an indicator of a central (versus a peripheral) origin for hypersomnias.[58]